wildptr/ltank-sdl/README.md

-# ltank-sdl Jim Kindley's Laser Tank game remade with SDL 2.0
+# ltank-sdl

+This is a SDL 2.0 remake of Jim Kindley's Laser Tank game.
+It runs on all major desktop operating systems.

 ## Differences from original game